Open Source Robotic Arm

 pololu 8x servo controller http://tinyurl.com/c2ahys (you can drive all the servos from an Arduino using the softwareServo library, but the added precision and ability to set speed restrictions on this unit is very helpful, it also greatly simplifies the wiring).

 Any questions or suggestions we\'d love to hear them or try and help you out [email protected]

 Give a Shout Out

 Open Source Robotic Arm by oomlout is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure oomlout would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure oomlout would love to see what you've printed.
+Please document your print and share a Make with the community.